genesiscommunitysuccess/docs/docs/03_server/09_network-messages/03_type-safe-messages.md

   - response status
 ---

 The Genesis low-code platform uses type-safe messages to perform message serialisation and deserialisation.
-In addition, it automatically extracts relevant metadata to expose this to the front end in the shape of a [Json Schema](https://json-schema.org/) definition that is compliant with the 2019-09 specification.
+In addition, it automatically extracts relevant metadata to expose this to the front end in the form of a [Json Schema](https://json-schema.org/) definition that is compliant with the 2019-09 specification.
 These messages will be validated automatically in the back end, based on their definition.

 These type-safe messages are most commonly used in Request Servers, GPAL Event Handlers and Event Handlers that have been [implemented as a set of classes](../../../server/api-reference/event-handler-api/).